mdirshaddev/mern-django-rest-react-graphql-ml-irshadtmdb/README.md

 **Movie Database Hosted on Heroku and Data managed by AWS.**

+**Django will be hosted on somehere else for the purpose of machine learning api.**

 ## Microservices 1

 **MERN Stack Webapp with postgresql and mongodb as the database.
 To store and retrieve data.**